 The purpose of geometry in primary grades is to develop geometric thinking through visualization.
 Such an activity will help students visualize that even if the dotted line divides the rectangle into two halves, the two halves do not overlap and hence the dotted line is not a line of symmetry.
 This will deepen the understanding of the concept and minimize gaps in learning.

 A good foundation in mathematics in early years goes a long way in developing mathematical thinking in later years.
 Hence, in Grade 4, the Cuemath curriculum provides learning experiences of important concepts through concrete and pictorial representations and connects mathematics with the lives of students.
-Cuemath conducts Live Online Math classes and Coding classes.
+Cuemath conducts Live Online Math classes.
 This makes them love math and see its relevance in their day to day lives.
 Thus, through a lot of exploratory activities and problem solving, students gradually master numbers and operations, measurement and geometry and become confident and motivated to further delve deep into these concepts in Grade 5.

 -By Joyita Banerjee